garryrot/telekinesis/README.md

 This mod is free software and can be used under the terms of the [Apache License V2](LICENSE)

 ## Changelog

+## 1.2.1

+Fix issue with PlayerRef that cause Telekinesis to not load in certain scenarios

 ## 1.2.0